ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

 # The EnVisioNateSW Font Management System

->All of my repositories need the [Common](https://github.com/ntclark/Common) repository and there you will find clear build instructions for all of them.
+>All of my repositories need the [Common](https://github.com/ntclark/Common) repository.
+There you will find clear build instructions for all of them.
+>
+>This Open Source software is licensed with the MIT license as found in the LICENSE.txt file

 As a far more flexible, usable, simpler, and cleaner font rendering system than freetype, this component is intended to demonstrate how software **can** be constructed such that it is accessible and easy to understand and to follow how something